|Sex Offender Residency Restrictions Fact Sheet [Last Update May 31, 2011]

 violated Ex Post Facto, the 14th Amdt. procedural and substantive Due Process, and the 5th Amdt. safeguard

-he finds the laws violate Ex Post Facto, punitive as historical banishment, serves traditional aims of
+finds the laws violate Ex Post Facto, punitive as historical banishment, serves traditional aims of punishment,

 - Mikaloff v.
 Walsh, Case No. 5:06-cv-00096, US Dist.
 Ct., ND Ohio, (2007): Strikes down Ohio’s residency